Chaos for foliated spaces and pseudogroups: Preliminaries

 \begin{definition} Let $\mathcal{G}\acts X$ be a pseudogroup.
 A \emph{system of compact generation} is a triple $(U,F,\widetilde F)$, where \begin{enumerate}[(i)] \item $U$ is a relatively compact open set of $X$ meeting every $\mathcal{G}$-orbit, \item both $F\subset\mathcal{G}|_U$ and $\widetilde F\subset\mathcal{G}$ are finite and symmetric, \item $F$ generates $\mathcal{G}|_U$, and \item there is a bijection $f\mapsto \tilde f$ ($f\in F$, $\tilde f\in\widetilde F$) where $\tilde f$ is an extension of $f$ and $\overline{\dom f}\subset \dom(\tilde f)$ for every $f\in F$. \end{enumerate}

 \end{definition}

 We say that $\mathcal{G}$ is \emph{compactly generated} if it admits a system of compact generation; note that compact generation implies that $X$ is locally compact.
+This property is invariant by equivalences~\cite{Haefliger2}.
+The main family of examples of compactly generated pseudogroups, which moreover gave birth to the definition, consists of holonomy pseudogroups of compact foliated spaces (see next section).
+As a simpler example, we could mention the pseudogroup generated by the action of a finitely generated group on a compact space.

-We consider the set of extensions $\widetilde{F}$ as part of the generating set.
+Contrary to most of the references in the subject, we consider the set of extensions $\widetilde{F}$ as part of the generating set.
 Note that the symmetry condition of both $F$ and $\widetilde{F}$ is included for simplicity.

 From now on, for every map $f\in \langle F\rangle$, $f=f_{n} \cdots f_{1}$ with $f_{i}\in F$, we denote by $\tilde{f}\in\langle\widetilde{F}\rangle$ the composition $\tilde f_{n}\cdots \tilde f_{1}$.
 For notational convenience, we will assume from now on that $\tilde{f}^{-1}=\widetilde{f^{-1}}$.
 Properly speaking, the map $\tilde f$ depends not only on $f$, but on the representation $f=f_{n} \cdots f_{1}$; we will incur in this slight abuse of notation anyway because this subtlety will be of no relevance to our proofs.